tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 > I work in engineering documentation, so I would always choose a candidate that has solid domain expertise even if they only have adequate writing skills.
 It's easier to train the writing skills than teach the domain expertise. ("How much weight does a certificate in technical writing carry?")

 This sentiment is fairly common, especially among engineers.
-In Lanier's research, he found that only 17% of job ads explicitly asked for writing skills; more common were job ads asking for specialized skills.
+In Lanier's research, he found that only 17% of job ads explicitly asked for writing skills; more commonly, job ads asked for specialized skills.
 Ellis Pratt says this might be due to the difficulty of quantifying and measuring writing skills.
 For example, it's easy to check boxes if a candidate knows X, Y, and Z technologies but much harder to assess a candidate's higher-level writing skills &mdash; his or her ability to create, synthesize, integrate, or distill large amount of complex information.
 You can ask for writing samples, but samples are hard to evaluate unless you know the product, context, and history of the documentation.
-So writing tends to be neglected in metrics for job ads, even though presumably this is the most salient skill that you're hiring for, Ellis says.
+So writing skills tend to be neglected in metrics for job ads, even though presumably this is the most salient skill that you're hiring for, Ellis says.

-### Language SMEs not as valued as technical SMEs

 At any rate, having "writing skills" doesn't seem to resonate as much anymore because, presumably, everyone can write &mdash; or at least write well enough to get the job passably done.
-What's important, it seems, is technical acumen and subject matter familiarity, not stylistic flair.
+What's important, it seems, is technical acumen and subject-matter familiarity, not stylistic flair.
 So you hire the candidate with an engineering background and address any style issues with an editorial pass &mdash; because it's easier to teach writing than technical skills, some say.

 In a recent issue of *Communication Design Quarterly*, Jennifer Mallette and Megan Gehrke argue that, in the workplace, subject-matter expertise with tech comm doesn't seem to resonate as much as subject-matter expertise in technical skills.
-Mallette and Gehrke argue that students graduate from tech comm programs with the naive belief that their expertise in tech comm will be valued in the workplace in the same way that engineers are valued for their expertise.
+Mallette and Gehrke say that students graduate from tech comm programs with the naive belief that their expertise in tech comm will be valued in the workplace in the same way that engineers are valued for their expertise.
 They assume that in the workplace, exchanges between tech writers and engineers will be made from a position of equality, where the tech writer's input will be valued and acted upon in the same way as engineers' input.
-They're led to believe that technical writers *are* specialists too, just specialists with language and communication.
+They're led to believe that technical writers are specialists too, just specialists with language and communication.
+Different types of SMEs, that's all.

 Unfortunately, they found that subject-matter expertise was a status not available for tech writers, who were treated with less respect than other SMEs.
 Anyone could challenge or dismiss the technical writer's decisions about content, as the product owner or engineer ultimately owned the content and carried the authority.
-Instead, they had to argue the rationale behind decisions, often resorting to presenting similar approaches in competitor's documentation.
+Instead, they had to argue the rationale behind decisions, often resorting to making arguments by showing similar approaches in competitor's documentation.
 This "power hierarchy," where "where communicators are viewed as support or secondary," is somewhat pervasive in the profession.
 It seems that very few engineers and product managers are willing to grant the holy status of SME to the technical writer.

-### Hybridizing technical writer job titles to make them sexier

 In my recent blog post, ["If writing is no longer a marketable skill, what is?"](https://idratherbewriting.com/2018/08/09/writing-no-longer-a-skill/), I noted (after comparing web metrics) that writing skills don't seem to sell in the job market, so you have to supplement writing skills with some kind of hybridization to make yourself seem more valuable.
 I took a poll on my site to see which hybrid job titles were most common, and out of 277 respondents, the top roles were as follows: